JaylenSm/Packet-Sniffer/README.md

 # Presentation

-For a presentation/demo of the project [CLICK ME](https://onedrive.live.com/:p:/g/personal/8D3E98D829540707/EaFIBRELXh9JvErrBB0qjT0BXtqbTNiD_4eelAuKZDkHoA?resid=8D3E98D829540707!s110548a15e0b491fbc4aeb041d2a8d3d&ithint=file%2Cpptx&e=pwUwL7&migratedtospo=true&redeem=aHR0cHM6Ly8xZHJ2Lm1zL3AvYy84ZDNlOThkODI5NTQwNzA3L0VhRklCUkVMWGg5SnZFcnJCQjBxalQwQlh0cWJUTmlEXzRlZWxBdUtaRGtIb0E_ZT1wd1V3TDc)
+For a presentation/demo of the project [CLICK ME](https://onedrive.live.com/:p:/g/personal/8D3E98D829540707/EaFIBRELXh9JvErrBB0qjT0BXtqbTNiD_4eelAuKZDkHoA?resid=8D3E98D829540707!s110548a15e0b491fbc4aeb041d2a8d3d&ithint=file%2Cpptx&e=pwUwL7&migratedtospo=true&redeem=aHR0cHM6Ly8xZHJ2Lm1zL3AvYy84ZDNlOThkODI5NTQwNzA3L0VhRklCUkVMWGg5SnZFcnJCQjBxalQwQlh0cWJUTmlEXzRlZWxBdUtaRGtIb0E_ZT1wd1V3TDc).

 # Requirements

 - Make sure you are using a system compatible with the tool.
 The tool is pretty much compatible with most modern systems where socket access is available to the user (Linux, Windows, MacOS).
+For security hardened systems, such as MacOS, admin privileges will be needed.

 - Make sure that the latest version of Python3 is installed and utilized for the best performance.